- Research & Resources

-Nearly four in 10 private sector workers — and 80 percent of the lowest-wage workers — do not have paid sick days to care for their own health.
+Nearly one in three private sector workers — and 80 percent of the lowest-wage workers — do not have paid sick days to care for their own health.
 And millions more don’t have paid sick days to care for a sick child.
 For these workers, the decision to take time off from work to recover from an illness or to care for a sick child or family member is a choice between their health and their financial security.

 It’s just not right.
 Everyone gets sick.
 And everyone deserves time to get better, without risking their economic security.

 Workers need a national paid sick days standard that gives them the economic security to stay home when sick, when they need to see a doctor, or when a family member needs medical care.
 And the public agrees: 88 percent of voters say they want all workers to be able to earn paid sick days.

 The Healthy Families Act

 The Healthy Families Act is federal legislation that would set a national paid sick days standard.
 The bill would enable workers to earn up to seven paid sick days a year to recover from an illness or care for a sick family member, or to see a doctor.
 More

 State and Local Paid Sick Days Legislation

 State and local advocates are leading the way toward a national paid sick days standard by working to pass laws that guarantee workers paid sick days in their localities.
 More